kirisanth-g/zotero/D3/README.txt

 4. Click "Install Add-on From File..."
 5. Browse to plugin.xpi and choose it
 6. Click on Gear Button on Blue Toolbar
-7. Click on "test" for GUI
+7. Click on "/Root Plugin" for GUI

 NOTE: read "Sprint Documentation.docx" first